Accelo/docs/source/includes/endpoints/_extensions.md

 `POST /{object}/{object_id}/extensions/fields/{extension_field_id}`

 This request sets and returns an [extension value](#the-extension-value-object). for an extension field, specified by its `extension_field_id`.
 The object whose profile field is to be updated is identified by `object` and `object_id`

 #### Configuring the Extension Value

 This request accepts the same fields as the [previous request](#update-an-extension-value), that is, it takes only the relevant value field(s).
 These fields are required for this request.

 #### Configuring the Response

-This request supports requesting additional fields and linked objects from the [extension value object](#the-extension-value-object) using the [`_fields`](#configuring-the-response-fields) parameter.
+This request supports requesting additional fields and linked objects from the [extension value object](#the-extension- value-object) using the [`_fields`](#configuring-the-response-fields) parameter.

-#### handling the Response
+#### Handling the Response

 This request will return the newly created [extension value object](#the-extension-value-object) with its default fields and any additional fields requested using `_fields`.